mlen108/mamba-runner/README.md

 ### What?

-`pymamba` is derived from [black mamba](http://en.wikipedia.org/wiki/Black_mamba) snake (don't click if you suffer to [ophidiophobia](http://en.wikipedia.org/wiki/Ophidiophobia)!).
+`mamba-runner` is derived from [black mamba](http://en.wikipedia.org/wiki/Black_mamba) snake (don't click if you suffer to [ophidiophobia](http://en.wikipedia.org/wiki/Ophidiophobia)!).

-The purpose of this module is to make your tests as fast as the black mamba snake!
+The purpose of this module is to make your tests as fast as the black mamba snake! ;-)

 ### See?